Find your perfect value college

 U.S. News & World Report ranks the Value Colleges #1 Best Value, the University of Florida, in the top 15 of public universities, and the top 50 of all national schools, from Ivy League to regional colleges.
 UF is Florida’s land, sea, and space-grant institution, and while it is not the biggest college in Florida, it is the historic leader in research of all sorts; UF has been at the center of everything from the invention of Gatorade (developed for the legendary Florida Gators football team) to some of the largest engineering marvels of the space age.

 Florida is also known for its ambition; as other Florida universities have begun overtaking it in enrollment, UF has redoubled their efforts to crack the top 10 in national rankings.
 UF is best known for their engineering and business schools, though their national significance in medical research and nursing education are well worth mention.
 UF has also been recognized for community service and social mobility, providing working-class Floridians access to professional careers through top-notch education for well over a century.
-It’s that success that makes the University of Florida a model Best Value.
+It’s that success that makes the University of Florida one of our college best buys.

 Cost: $6,363 per year